fraware/evology/README.md

 Evology is a market ecology model in which investment funds of various strategies interact endogenously in a simulated stock market.

+### Development and roadmap
+We are currently in version 1.1.
+Here is the [roadmap](https://doc.clickup.com/4645365/d/4drfn-1722/evologyroadmap) for the next updates & features.

 ### How to use

 * First, you need a few packages.
 To install the needed libraries, run ```setup.py```.